-On the very same day, the nonprofit organization which piled into LitePay – the Litecoin Foundation – notified that it was preparing for being sold.
+On March 26, the fifth most significant cyber-coin in the world Litecoin started seeing a notified that it was preparing for being sold.
 In particular, the organization’s CEO Kenneth Asare some days before that announced to the LF that he stopped all the operations.

 The LF has been known for advancing Litecoin, so now, as the company might be sold, the concerns over the future of this cyber-coin grow.
 It is noteworthy that on Monday, after the news was announced, Litecoin saw a fall of 10% around 8 PM GMT, as per Coinmarketcap.com data.